kmandalas/webclient-showcase/README.md

 to a `List<Mono<NotificationResultDTO>>`.
 We don't anything with these in our example but we could for example log them or check something else from the data they carry if needed
 * Finally because we need to return only the OTP from our Tuple of results, we perform a ***map*** operation

+#### IV.
+Get all OTPs and OTP status

+**Business requirement**

+> Get back a list of OTPs for a given MSISDN and a single OTP by id for checking its status

+**Solution**

+We left the more straightforward cases for the end since you will find many examples simply returning Flux or Mono usually by querying a Relational of NoSQL database with reactive drivers support.
+Keep in mind though that in case of relational databases, Spring Data R2DBC
+(R2DBC stands for Reactive Relational Database Connectivity) does not offer many features of ORM frameworks (JPA, Hibernate).
+Its primary target is to be a simple, limited, opinionated object mapper.
+So if you are used in your past projects to JPA and Hibernate then prepare for a mindshift about this part as well.

 ### Other topics